matt-fevold/webbreaker/README.md

 WebBreaker is a command-line interface (CLI) client.
 See our complete [_WebBreaker Documentation_](https://target.github.io/webbreaker/) for further configuration, usage, and installation.

 The CLI supports upper-level and lower-level commands with respective options to enable interaction with Dynamic Application Security Test (DAST) products.
 Current supported products are WebInspect, Fortfiy, and ThreadFix (more to come in the future!!).
-Please see the [WebBreaker Cheatsheet](docs/cheatsheet.md) for further examples

 Illustrated below is a fully automated WebBreaker workflow of a WebInspect Scan.
 Please see the [WebBreaker Cheatsheet](docs/cheatsheet.md) for further examples.